Ben8t/TheNewPrinter/README.md

 I am now printing the blog posts I really want to read on paper and putting them in a nice binder.

-New Printer comes as a lightweight CLI tool with optional web interface that converts web articles into print-ready PDFs using pandoc's robust document conversion pipeline - bringing the classic magazine aesthetic to digital content.
+New Printer is a lightweight CLI tool that converts web articles into print-ready PDFs using pandoc's robust document conversion pipeline - bringing the classic magazine aesthetic to digital content.

 ## Features